 Leo Bottary and Randy Cantrell talk to our CEO Dan Hoffman on their podcast, Peernovation.

-Sue talks to Dan Hoffman, founder of Circles Learning Labs.
-They discuss different ways that leaders can empower and coach their people, and what the benefits of using this type of approach are.
+Sue Stockdale talks to Dan Hoffman, CEO & Founder of Circl.es.
+They discuss different ways that leaders can empower and coach their people and the benefits of using this type of approach.

 “It’s almost like there wasn’t really a language around peer groups, there wasn’t a narrative for it, they didn’t know really what it was or how to access it.”